Sara Evans: Musical styles

 Evans has embedded different styles of country music into her songs throughout her career.
 In her early career, Evans incorporated a traditional country sound on the albums Three Chords and the Truth and No Place That Far.
 Box Paxman explained, "Evans was hailed for her neo-traditional vocal style and obvious respect for country's past".
 When Evans released 2000's Born to Fly, her sound shifted towards a contemporary country musical identity.
 "Born to Fly marks an uptown shift in Evans' musical landscape.
 With Worley at the helm, the singer has made a much more contemporary record than her previous outings," commented Lisa Young of CMT.
 Thom Jurek from AllMusic noted a similar theme while reviewing the disc: "Born to Fly emphasizes the more contemporary sounds on the recording, while placing some of the rootsy bluegrass back in the mix."

 When the genre shifted back to a traditional country style, Evans followed suit with 2005's Real Fine Place.
 Writer Jacquilynne Schlesier found Evans to be a "natural choice to lead the parade" considering the acclaim she received from her debut album.
 Critic Johnny Loftus also found a traditional element to her 2005 transition, commenting that, "Real Fine Place is sure to lure traditional country fans with Evans' rich vocal presence and the album's assertion that the simplest things in life are its truest."

 As the genre shifted towards a pop and rock-inspired sound, Evans's music also made the shift.
 In his review of 2011's Stronger, Jurek highlighted how Evans was attentive to the changing trends: "Contemporary country music has undergone a tumultuous shift in terms of its production style and songwriting trends.
 Though her life experiences--good and bad--have kept her from recording, Evans reveals here she's been paying close attention."
 Ken Tucker of NPR found Evans to have fondness for pop and that she found more confidence singing it her later career: "It's undeniable that on her last album, 2011's Stronger, and this new one [2014's] Slow Me Down, Evans has located a new undercurrent of steely firmness that has only strengthened her singing."
 After leaving RCA Records, Evans began experimenting with other musical styles, particularly on the 2020 album Copy That.
 Reflecting on her current musical style, Evans commented, "For the first time in my career, I felt like I didn't have to stay in any certain genre".
+When promoting her eleventh album Unbroke, Evans cited a desire to return to more traditional country sounds and lyrics.